-Cyprus’ close relations with most of its neighbours can aid the European Union’s fight against illegal and unregulated fishing when it takes over the presidency of the EU Council at the beginning of next month, European fisheries commissioner Costas Kadis said on Tuesday.
+Cyprus’ close relations with most of its neighbours can aid the European Union’s fight against illegal and unregulated fishing when it takes over the Council of the European Union’s rotating presidency at the beginning of next month, European fisheries commissioner Costas Kadis said on Tuesday.

 He told journalists that during the island’s six-month term, it is planned that an informal summit of ministers responsible for fisheries from EU member states in the Mediterranean region and neighbouring countries will be held in Cyprus with the aim of boosting the fight against illegal and unregulated fishing.